dalibo/emaj/docs/en/otherFunctions.rst

 Deactivate/reactive event triggers
 ----------------------------------

 The E-Maj extension installation procedure activates :ref:`event triggers <event_triggers>` to protect it.
 Normally, these triggers must remain in their state.
-But if the E-Maj administrator needs to deactivate and the reactivate them, he can use 2 dedicated functions.
+But if the E-Maj administrator absolutely needs to temporarily deactivate them, he can use 2 dedicated functions.

 To deactivate the existing event triggers::